 "Super detailed knowledge of shipping law and case history, as well as his ability to find solutions in a prompt and expeditious manner."Chambers Asia Pacific (2021)

 Bill Amos specialises in all aspects of commercial dispute resolution, including international trade, banking, shipping, aviation, aerospace and insurance.
 He has represented clients in a wide variety of high-profile cases covering an extensive range of commercial disputes.

 Bill also advises banks, insurers and trading companies on matters concerning asset finance, trade finance and international sale of goods.
-The 2017 edition of the Legal 500 Asia Pacific recommends Bill for Dispute Resolution and Asset Finance, describing him as “well connected, flexible and provides practical solutions”.
+The Legal 500 Asia Pacific recommends Bill for Dispute Resolution and Asset Finance, describing him as “well connected, flexible and provides practical solutions”.